0x30c4/autoMate/README.md

 ---

-For any questions or feedback, feel free to contact [Your Name] at [Your Email].
+For any questions or feedback, feel free to contact automate@0x30c4.dev.